Official UK Government Partner

 This Safeguarding Policy is written in accordance with current legislative rules and maintained by members of the management team.
 This Policy applies to all students interacting with all services under the brand names ‘Study Mind’, ‘Medic Mind’, Oxbridge Mind’, ‘Dentist Mind’, ‘Law Mind’ ‘Vet Mind’ and any other part of this company.
 This applies to both direct students, referrals and groups coming from third party organisations.
 For ease of reference, this policy will refer to the business under the name ‘Study Mind’.

-Study Mind acknowledges our legal duty to safeguard and promote the welfare of all vulnerable adults.
+Study Mind acknowledges our legal duty to safeguard and promote the welfare of all children.
 Safeguarding is a collective responsibility, and everyone connected (including staff, tutors, directors, parents, families, and learners) plays a vital role in ensuring their safety and security.

 Staff and tutors at Study Mind are encouraged to always consider the possibility of safeguarding issues, adopting a mindset of ‘it could happen here’.
-When there are concerns about a vulnerable adult’s welfare, the priority is always to act in their best interests.
+When there are concerns about a child or young person’s welfare, the priority is always to act in their best interests.

-Study Mind is committed to the principle that the best interests of vulnerable adults are paramount.
-We believe that all vulnerable adults deserve to have their voices heard and their feelings and wishes considered.
-Vulnerable adults of all ages, disabilities, genders, races, religions, beliefs, sexual orientations/identities are equally entitled to protection from harm and abuse.
+Study Mind is committed to the principle that the best interests of children and vulnerable adults are paramount.
+We believe that all children (defined as all children up to the age of 18 years whether living with their families, in state care or living independently) deserve to have their voices heard and their feelings and wishes considered. children of all ages, disabilities, genders, races, religions, beliefs, sexual orientations/identities are equally entitled to protection from harm and abuse.

 At Study Mind, we strive to offer tuition services within a caring, positive, safe, and stimulating environment.
-This approach is designed to foster the academic, social, physical, and moral development of each vulnerable adult.
-We emphasise creating and maintaining an environment where vulnerable adults feel and are safe, where they are respected and encouraged to speak openly.
+This approach is designed to foster the academic, social, physical, and moral development of each child or young person.
+We emphasise creating and maintaining an environment where children and young people feel and are safe, where they are respected and encouraged to speak openly.

-Our commitment includes ensuring that the wishes and feelings of vulnerable adults are taken into account when deciding on safeguarding actions and services to provide.
+Our commitment includes ensuring that the wishes and feelings of children and young people are taken into account when deciding on safeguarding actions and services to provide.

 All our staff are well-informed about safe professional practices and strictly adhere to our safeguarding policies.